-This course will provide you with a depth of knowledge on equine behaviour , learning and related welfare issues.
-During the course you will observe a horse’s behaviour over time and activity, design a training activity to teach a new behaviour, create a behaviour evaluation checklist to make a well - informed evaluation of a presenting behaviour - along with other activities - with the result of developing several tools and resources aimed at analysing, evaluating, and creating management practices that work for the horses in our care and based on the evidence available to us.
-Understanding abnormal behaviour of horses and the management decisions that contribute to them will be a part of assessing and evaluating current management practices.
+This course will provide you with a depth of knowledge on equine behaviour, learning and related welfare issues.
+During the course, you will observe a horse’s behaviour over time and activity, design a training activity to teach a new behaviour, create a behaviour evaluation checklist to make a well - informed evaluation of a presenting behaviour - along with other activities - with the result of developing several tools and resources aimed at analyzing, evaluating, and creating management practices that work for the horses in our care and based on the evidence available to us.
+Understanding the abnormal behaviour of horses and the management decisions that contribute to them will be a part of assessing and evaluating current management practices.
 Also, you will have the opportunity to research a current or special topic in equine behaviour research as part of your work in this course.

 By the end of the course, the learner should be able to: